 Daphne, please see the email below expressing Supervisor Hall's resignation from the CDD Board as well as the POA Board.
-Could we please send her our standard letter for her to fill out and sign and
+Could we please send her our standard letter for her to fill out and sign and add this to the upcoming agenda?
+Thank you,

-Thank you, Mac
+Mac

+Howard "Mac" McGaffney

+District Manager

-Howard "Mac" McGaffney District Manager Regional Office in Saint Augustine, Florida Wrathell, Hunt and Associates, LLC Cell: 904-386-0186
+Regional Office in Saint Augustine, Florida

+Wrathell, Hunt and Associates, LLC

+Cell: 904-386-0186